Leave your contact details and Get 3 Live Classes for Free

 Yes, especially at public universities.

-Some schools offer automatic merit-based scholarships for students with SAT scores starting at 1190, particularly if paired with a 3.5+ GPA.
+Many state universities offer scholarships and additional financial aid opportunities for students with SAT scores starting at 1190, particularly if paired with a 3.5+ GPA.

 Examples: